UCL/MPHY0026/doc/graphics/introduction.rst

 Surface Versus Volume Rendering
 -------------------------------

+In computing at least, "rendering" means "drawing", and "visualisation" is the process of drawing a picture of data, so the terms "rendering" and "visualisation" are fairly interchangeable.

-First, to continue the introduction, lets look at the two main types of visualisation:
+First, lets look at the two main types of rendering:

 Surface Rendering